 - Also, swimmer class trainers will complain about how exhausted they are and one even asked for a ride back to shore if he wins the battle.
 If you win, he just continues to float there and not drown.
 (Same can be said of any swimmer trainer far away from any type of land.)

-- Dive makes a return in Pokémon Black & White; although there are no underwater battles anymore, the player character him/herself is still quite capable of breathing while down there, although you can only go a certain number of steps before popping back to the surface.
+- Dive makes a return in Pokémon Black and White; although there are no underwater battles anymore, the player character him/herself is still quite capable of breathing while down there, although you can only go a certain number of steps before popping back to the surface.

 - Omega Ruby and Alpha Sapphire appears to subvert this trope, at least for the trainers, as one of the trailers shows Brendan wearing diving gear.